 As I plan out the foods and feeders that I use at my bird feeding station, I make sure to think about how to attract Blue Jays.
 They will always be one of my favorite birds!

-To summarize the best ways to attract Blue Jays to your backyard, just make sure to offer their favorite foods (sunflower, corn, peanuts) on large and open feeders, provide a consistent water source, and have nearby native tree’s, and you should have no problem attracting these feisty, smart, and beautiful birds!
+To summarize the best ways to attract Blue Jays to your backyard, make sure to offer their favorite foods (sunflower, corn, peanuts) on large and open feeders, provide a consistent water source, and have nearby native trees.
+If you follow these tips, you should have no problem attracting these feisty, smart, and beautiful birds!